Get all the latest data for Costa Blanca

 How much are property prices expected to increase in Costa Blanca in 2026?

-As of early 2026, property prices in Costa Blanca are expected to increase by approximately 7% over the full year, which is above the national Spanish average but below the exceptional growth rates seen in 2024 and 2025.
+As of 2026, property prices in Costa Blanca are expected to increase by about 10% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Costa Blanca.